Skip to contents

 Legend Positioning

 ggplot2 places the legend outside the panel by default.
-For publication figures it is often cleaner to place it inside the panel or suppress it entirely.
+For publication figures we usually move it inside or drop it — the axis labels often do the identification work already.

 Inside the panel